aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### showAllItems {#showAllItems--}

-Indicates whether all items displays in the PivotTable report, even if they don't contain summary data. show items with no data The default value is false.
+Indicates whether to display all items in the PivotTable view, even if they don't contain summary data.
+The default value is false.

 ```javascript
 showAllItems : boolean;